laiszig/laiszig/README.md

 ## I am focusing on Java!!

-- 🔭 I’m currently learning Spring Boot and Angular
+- 🔭 I’m currently studying Spring Boot, JPA and OOP
-- 👯 I’m looking to learn more about fullstack development
+- 👯 I’m looking to learn more about microservices
 - 🥅 2021 Goals: Get a Junior job as a developer